Skip to content

 After having a stroke, the focus on rehab to regain walking skills becomes paramount.
 Often, patients are admitted to a rehab facility, but in less severe cases, the person may work with a physical therapist on an outpatient basis and be given a progressive menu of exercises.

 Cognitive changes can also result from a stroke.
-A person may be unable to accurately judge where to put their foot or have sensory alterations impair their ability to sense the ground underneath.
-Vision changes can compound this problem and can cause dizziness.
+A person may be unable to accurately judge where to put their foot or have sensory alterations that impair their ability to sense the ground underneath.
+Visual changes can compound this problem and can cause dizziness.
 Communication deficits may interfere with understanding instructions or expressing oneself.

 Normal walking involves the smooth transfer of weight from one leg and foot to the other.
 If a stroke also affects the person’s arm, then abnormal arm swing adds to the difficulty of achieving a balanced gait.
 Many feel more stable using a cane or walker or the assistance of a caregiver.

-Immobility after a stroke leads to overall weakness and loss of muscle mass.
+Immobility after a stroke often leads to overall weakness and loss of muscle mass.
 Plus, the work of rehabilitation and exercise takes a lot more energy.

 Hemiparesis and hemiplegia can also lead to foot drop because the person has lost the ability to flex their ankle or raise up on their toes.
-Toe strength is the last place to regain function due to being the farthest point away on an extremity.
+Toe strength is commonly the last place to regain function due to being the farthest point away on an extremity.
 A person may naturally try to compensate for the foot drop by using a “steppage gait” or other changes similar to those seen in Parkinson’s disease.

 One of the ways people can try to work around foot drop is to wear shoes such as the Cadense style, which helps keep the dragging toe from restricting the swing of that leg and foot, reducing the chance of tripping.

 Nerve impulses from the brain that tell muscles to contract can become erratic.
 Many people develop spasticity or contractures after a stroke, which causes muscle tightness and stiffness.
 Impaired depth perception can also lead to missteps and increased fear of falling.
-Making sure obstacles are cleared from walkways and that grab rails are installed in shower and toilet areas can help prevent those falls
+Making sure obstacles are cleared from walkways and that grab rails are installed in shower and toilet areas can help prevent falls

 Rehabilitation is a crucial step in learning to walk after a stroke.
 A physical therapist can create an individualized list of exercises that will get a person on the path of regaining walking skills and building core muscles to assist with balance.